In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 In “Peak” Anders Ericsson dedicates a good portion to discussing schools and training systems.

 He dedicates some time to a very important aspect of people’s lives: doctor’s training.
-Doctors train like most other students train: in the classroom absorbing knowledge.
+Doctors train as most other students train: in the classroom, absorbing knowledge.

-But Andersson shows that classroom knowledge translates very poorly into
+However, Andersson shows that classroom knowledge translates very poorly into on-the-job skills.

 Ericsson says that we stick with a knowledge-based system though because it’s easier.

 The Key to Mastery: Maintaining Motivation

 Since for Anders Ericsson, the main differentiator between peak performers and “good” performers is training, it ensures that different abilities to stick to the training regimes will make the biggest difference.

 He does not like to talk about “willpower” though because people can easily fall into a circular thinking trap that if they don’t have willpower then they might as well not even try (read here the science of willpower).